 Welcome to the Inspera Information Hub

-On this page you will be able to find details about the functionality of Inspera, what you need to do to get ready for Semester 1 exams and how you can access any support you need to help you do your job.
-This page will be updated frequently and link to new support resources, so please keep coming back to learn more as we create more resources to assist you.
+On these pages you will be able to find details about the functionality of Inspera, what staff need to do to get ready for exams and how you can access any support you need to help you do your job.

 What is Inspera?

 Inspera is a very intuitive assessment platform for Administrators, Assessment Owners, Markers and Students.
-The main highlights are that it supports many question and answer types which cater for STEM subjects, and it allows us to reinstate anonymity for the January 2021 exams.
+The main highlights are that it supports many question and answer types which cater for STEM subjects, and it allows students to take their exams anonymously.
 In the long term it will allow us to run hybrid assessments where students can submit either on paper, digitally, or use a combination of the two.
-You can learn more about Inspera here.
+You can learn more about why Inspera was procured here.

 How does Inspera affect you?